nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 For example, the layout of the [`MainWindow`](../src/main/java/seedu/today/ui/MainWindow.java) is specified in  [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)

-The `UI` component passes user commands using the `Logic` component, auto-update when data in the `Model` changes, and responds to events raised from various parts of the App and updates the interface accordingly.
+The `UI` component passes user commands using the `Logic` component, auto-updates when data in the `Model` changes, and responds to events raised from various parts of the App and updates the interface accordingly.

 ### 3.3.
 Logic